We Prepare Students for Their Careers

 Enjoy our program from the convenience your own home, with instant, one-on-one help.
 Sora takes place online, in a virtual environment with your counselors and fellow learners.

-Throughout the week, we have all synchronous activities (no traditional curriculums like recorded videos or tests), special topics sessions, and student-led discussion groups.
+Throughout the week, we have all synchronous activities (no traditional curriculums like recorded videos or tests), workshops, and student-led discussion groups.
 The majority of the time on the online days is dedicated to students doing independent/group interest-based project work.

 We use programs like Slack and Zoom to foster our online community of learners.
 This allows students to quickly create channels and maintain the conversations and groups they care about.